 The following people were booked into the Lee County-Tupelo Adult Jail in connection with felony charges ending Tuesday at 11 a.m.

-Jonathan Hicks, 44, of Corinth, was arrested by the Lee County Sheriff's Office, possession of methamphetamine.
+- Robbie Brazil, 34, of Tupelo, was arrested by the Lee County Sheriff's Office, violation of probation.

 The following reports were filed Tuesday by the Lee County Sheriff's Office and the Tupelo Police Department.